BIDMCDigitalPsychiatry/LAMP-platform/docs/components_of_lamp.md

----
-title: Components of the LAMP Platform
+# Components of the LAMP Platform
-slug: components_of_lamp
----

 The LAMP Platform API Server manages all internal components and inter-component message-passing.
 Its components are embedded within Docker containers and use Docker Swarm for orchestration.
 Docker Compose and Kubernetes may also be used to deploy the components.
 Please see **Deployment Recommendations** if you do not plan on using Docker.

 ![](assets/Platform_Overview.png)